briansu2004/MyAI/README.md

 Here is my WIP project:

-- gather the data from the history for all criminal events in my city
+- Gather the data from the history for all criminal events in my city
-- also take the live feed from different resources (e.g. police reports, call centers, governments, witnesses etc.)
+- Take the live feed from different resources (e.g. police reports, call centers, governments, witnesses etc.)
-- do some data cleansing and remove outliners
+- Do the data cleansing and remove outliners
-- split the data set for training and test data
+- Split the data set for training and test data
-- choose the best ML algorithm and use it to analyze the data
+- Choose the best ML algorithm and use it to analyze the data
-- predict the highest freqenent days/hours for all particular zones
+- Predict the highest freqenent days/hours for all particular zones
-- notify the police stations and recommend them to prepare more on the crime peek days/hours
+- Notify the police stations and recommend them to prepare more on the crime peek days/hours

 Here's a high-level overview of how I will proceed: